 What Wood Floor Colors Are Outdated?

 Wood floor colors come and go with trends like everything else.
 Was your house built in the 1990s?
-Chances are you have thin-strip honey-oak floors on the main floor and carpet upstairs.
+Chances are you have thin-strip honey-oak hardwood floors on the main floor and carpet upstairs.
 Have a house from the 1970s?
 You’d have a dark stain on wider oak strips and maybe even those little pegs at the ends of the pieces.
 House from 2012?
 Shiny engineered flooring in a dark stain with medium-wide planks.
 House from 2018?
 You probably have lighter-colored weathered looking wide planks.

 Which Wood Floor Colors Will Be Outdated Soon?